practice-golang/pgsql-crud/README.md

 In my case, I entered empty password.
 So, each values(=%s) should be wrapped single quotes(='').

-Int which wrapped single quotes would show error.
+Int which unwrapped single quotes would show error.
 I don't know that the reason is caused from pgsql or lib/pq
 ```go
 dbinfo := fmt.Sprintf(